Sebastian Vettel 2022: Net Worth, Salary, and Endorsements

-Ferrari’s Sebastian Vettel is a 4-time Formula One World Champion.
+Ferrari's Sebastian Vettel is a 4-time Formula One World Champion.
 He is among the most likable personalities on the grid.
 He made his Formula One debut in 2007 in a one-off appearance as a replacement for an injured Robert Kubica.
 The same year saw him join the ranks of the Toro Rosso team, effectively replacing Scott Speed.
-In 2008, he took his first victory, which still stands as the team’s only race victory.
+In 2008, he took his first victory, which still stands as the team's only race victory.
 In 2009, he graduated to Red Bull F1 and stayed with the team until the end of 2014, before moving to Ferrari.
-His Red Bull stint saw him scale four back-to-back championships between 2010-2013.
+His Red Bull stint saw him scale four back-to-back championships between 2010 and 2013.

 Back in his Red Bull days, Sebastian Vettel's helmet game was on another level.
 While the FIA has repealed its controversial helmet change rule, Vettel would turn up to Grand Prix events with some of the coolest lids on the grid.

-Most recently, his iconic white helmet with the German stripes is easily recognizable and has become a classic helmet design on the grid.
+Most recently, his iconic white helmet with German stripes is easily recognizable and has become a classic helmet design on the grid.

 His 2008 race victory in Monza and further progress at an early age ensured that he has a lot of records to his name.
 Sebastian Vettel is the youngest driver to score a pole position, a race victory, a double (pole + race), and a triple (pole + race + fastest lap).
 His 13 race victories in 2013 and 15 pole positions in 2011, still stand as the highest race victories and pole positions in a season, respectively.